chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 *You will need OneWire and DallasTemperature libraries downloaded in addition to the LVGL 9 library.
 *Remember to open your lv_conf.h file and ensure you enable display at the top.
 *Ensure in you lv_conf.h file you have &lv_font_montserrat_48 enabled.
 Change "0" to "1".
+**You will also need to download the .exe file from https://www.waveshare.com/wiki/Esp32-XIP-3.1.1_Development_Board_Installation to connect the board to Arduino IDE**